Getting Started

 No.

-But by shooting a 10-stop wedge test and measuring the resulting film densities, ZoneLab can help you calculate your effective ISO, Contrast Index, Gamma, Tonal Range and Exposure Latitude—helping you gain a better understanding of how your particular processes affect your image quality.
+But what ZoneLab can do is help you establish a consistent, repeatable process with as many variables as possible being controlled or eliminated.
+By shooting a 10-stop wedge test and measuring the resulting film densities, ZoneLab logs your effective ISO, Contrast Index, Gamma, Tonal Range and Exposure Latitude—helping you build a reference library of how your particular processes perform under controlled conditions.

-Important: ZoneLab determines the effective ISO your specific process produces through Zone System testing.
+Important: ZoneLab logs the effective ISO your specific process produces through Zone System testing.
 This is not ISO 6:1993 laboratory film speed testing, which requires absolute lux-second measurements and toe-region analysis.
-ZoneLab is a practical testing tool for optimizing your personal workflow.
+ZoneLab is a practical documentation tool for establishing consistent, repeatable workflows where variables are controlled and results are tracked over time.

 ZoneLab Main Interface